pimoroni/enviro/documentation/boards/enviro-weather.md

 |Wind Speed|`wind_speed`|metres per second|m/s|`0.45`|
 |Voltage|`voltage`|volts|V|`4.035`|

-The rain today value is adjusted for local time (and/or DST) by modifying the utc_offset value in config.py
+The rain today value is adjusted for DST in the UK by setting uk_bst = True in config.py For static time zone offsets (not taking account of DST), modify the utc_offset value in config.py The time zone offset value is ignored if uk_bst = True

 ## On-board devices